ejwillemse/BAN313/chapter4.md

 If the probability of getting the $\chi^2$ value is very small, we conclude that there is sufficient evidence that the variable *DOES NOT* follow the expected distribution.
 If $\chi^2$ is big, we say there is not sufficient evidence to discard the distribution.

-Using the data available in the `holeSize` dataframe, complete this question do the following:
+Using the data available in the `holeSize` dataframe, complete this question by doing the following:

 *** =instructions